uswds/uswds/README.md

 ## Our use of branches

 The `staging` branch is the bleeding edge of development.
-When developing, we create a feature branch from `staging`, do our work in that branch, and then create a pull request that merges back into `staging`.
+When cutting a new [release](https://github.com/18F/web-design-standards/releases), we update the versioning on our files by branching off of the `staging` branch and submitting a pull request into our `release` branch.
+This helps to make `staging` a place that can always receive contributions, no matter where we are in the release process.
 New commits to `staging` are automatically deployed to [our staging site](https://standards-staging.usa.gov/).

 The `master` branch always holds the latest production-ready release.
 When cutting a [release](https://github.com/18F/web-design-standards/releases), we create a release branch from `staging` named for the new version: for example, `v0.9.x`.
 Once we’ve completed QA on that branch, we tag the release and merge it into the `master` branch.